hfoffani/Advanced-Lane-Lines/README.md

 ![Original and Undistorted][image02]

-\pagebreak

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is in the function `transform_perspective()`, which appears in the cell below the title **Transform Perspective**.
 It takes as inputs an image (`img`), as well as source (`srcpoints`) and destination (`dstpoints`) points.
 I chose to hard-code the source and destination points in the following manner: